 The oscillator is located in the Control IC and the system clock frequency is programmable from 250kHz to 9MHZ by an external resistor.
 The control IC system clock signal (CLKOUT) is connected to CLKIN of all the phase ICs.
-The phase timing of the phase ICs is controlled by the daisy chain loop, where the control IC phase clock output (PHSOUT) is connected to the phase clock input (PHSIN) of the first phase IC, and PHSOUT of the first phase IC is connected to PHSIN of the second phase IC, etc. The last phase IC is connected back to PHSIN of the control IC to complete the daisy chain loop.
-During power up, the control IC sends out clock signals from both CLKOUT and PHSOUT pins and detects the feedback at PHSIN pin to determine the phase number and monitor any fault in the daisy chain loop.
-When the PSI is asserted (active low), the phases are effectively removed from the daisy chain loop.
-Figure 2 shows the phase timing for a four phase converter.
-The switching frequency is set by the resistor ROSC.
+The phase timing of the phase ICs is controlled by the daisy chain loop, where control IC phase clock output (PHSOUT) is connected to the phase clock input (PHSIN) of the first phase IC, and PHSOUT of the first phase IC is connected to PHSIN of the second phase IC, etc. and PHSOUT of the last phase IC is connected back to PHSIN of the control IC sends out clock signals from both CLKOUT and PHSOUT pins and detects the feedback at PHSIN pin to determine the phase number and monitor any fault in the daisy chain loop.
+Figure 2 shows the phase timing for a four-phase converter.
+The switching frequency is set by the resistor ROSC as shown in Figure 9.
 The clock frequency equals the number of phase times the switching frequency.